What Is Numerology?

 A weak explanation usually reverses that order.
 It starts with a personality claim, emotional promise, or dramatic prediction, then treats the number as if the method were obvious.

 - Look for the input.
-The page should say whether it is using a birth date, name, repeated sequence, or calendar year.
+The explanation says whether it is using a birth date, name, repeated sequence, or calendar year.

 - Look for the system.
 Pythagorean, Chaldean, Kabbalistic, and modern angel-number readings should not be blended without explanation.

 - Look for the reduction rule.
-A result involving 11, 22, or 33 should explain whether master numbers are being preserved.
+A result involving 11, 22, or 33 needs a note on whether master numbers are being preserved.

 - Look for a boundary sentence.
 Strong pages distinguish symbolic interpretation from prediction, proof, or command language.